okta/okta-sdk-dotnet/docs/ProfileMappingApi.md

 Retrieve a Profile Mapping

-Fetches a single Profile Mapping referenced by its ID.
+Retrieves a single Profile Mapping referenced by its ID

 ### Example
 ```csharp